trlolo/Kube-js-scripts/README.md

-mi-farming-for-fun "Fun" recipes for chemecal reactor, mi-farming-procesing Procesing recipes for now only for electric blast furnace, mi-farming-recipes Add crop and tree "farming" in chemecal reactor,
+mi-additional-procesing For now adds new way of procesing uranium, Needs mi-additional-procesing-items to work mi-farming-for-fun "Fun" recipes for chemecal reactor, mi-farming-procesing Procesing recipes for now only for electric blast furnace, mi-farming-recipes Add crop and tree "farming" in chemecal reactor,